 April 7, 2021, Recovering the Histories of Seven Enslaved Americans (video) with contributors Henry Louis Gates, Jr and Gregg Hecimovich

 September 14, 2020: Aperture Conversation with volume editors Ilisa Barbash, Molly Rogers, and Deborah Willis, moderated by MoMA's Sarah Meister.
 Recording here.

 October 8, 2020: The Enduring Legacy of Slavery and Racism in the North.
 Panel discussion with Manisha Sinha Kyra Singleton and John Stauffer; moderated by Tiya Miles; hosted by the Radcliffe Institute for Advanced Study.
 Recording here.

 October 23, 2020: Harvard Book Store with Deborah Willis, John Stauffer, and Sarah Lewis, moderated by volume editor and Peabody Museum curator Ilisa Barbash.
-Information here.
+Recording here.

 February 26, 2021: Troubling Images: Curating Collections of Historical Images.
 Conversation with Ilisa Barbash, Makeda Best and Mark Sealy; moderated by David Odo.
 Hosted by the Harvard Art Museums.
-2:00 pm EST. Register here.
+Recording here.

 February 28, 2021: Gilder Lehrman Book Break with Ilisa Barbash, Molly Rogers, and Deborah Willis.
-Register here.
+Information here.
+No recording.

 March 11, 2021: Nowhere Else: South Carolina and the Legacy of Scientific Racism.
 Harlan Greene, Jennifer Berry Hawes, Dr. Bernard E. Powers & Molly Rogers discuss the enduring legacy of the Zealy daguerreotypes, hosted by the NYU Center for the Humanities.
-6:00-7:30 pm EST. Register here.
+Recording here.